Amazon Lambda Service Level Agreement for Amazon Web Services (Ningxia Region)

-This AWS Lambda Service Level Agreement for AWS (Ningxia Region) (“SLA”) is a policy governing the use of AWS Lambda (“Lambda”) under the terms of the Western Cloud Data Customer Agreement for AWS (Ningxia Region) (the “Agreement”, available at http://www.amazonaws.cn/agreement/ningxia and as updated from time to time) between Ningxia Western Cloud Data Technology Co., Ltd. (“Western Cloud Data”, “us” or “we”) and you.
-This SLA applies separately to each account using Lambda from AWS China (Ningxia) region.
-Unless otherwise provided herein, this SLA is subject to the terms of the Agreement and capitalized terms will have the meaning specified in the Agreement.
-We reserve the right to change the terms of this SLA in accordance with the Agreement.
+This Amazon Lambda Service Level Agreement (“SLA”) is a policy governing the use of Amazon Lambda (“Lambda”) under the terms of the Western Cloud Data Customer Agreement for Amazon Web Services (Ningxia Region) (available at https://www.amazonaws.cn/agreement/ningxia and as updated from time to time, collectively with other agreement with us governing your use of our Services, the “Agreement”) between Ningxia Western Cloud Data Technology Co.
+Ltd. (“Western Cloud Data”, “us” or “we”) and you.
+This SLA applies separately to each account using Lambda.
+In the event of a conflict between the terms of this SLA and the terms of the Agreement, the terms and conditions of this SLA apply, but only to the extent of such conflict.
+Capitalized terms used herein but not defined herein shall have the meanings set forth in the Agreement.

-We will use commercially reasonable efforts to make Lambda available with a Monthly Uptime Percentage (defined below), during any monthly billing cycle, of at least 99.95% (the “Service Commitment”).
+We will use commercially reasonable efforts to make Lambda available with a Monthly Uptime Percentage during any monthly billing cycle, of at least 99.95% (the “Service Commitment”).
 In the event Lambda does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.
-The Service Commitment and Service Credits provided to you under this SLA will be provided to you only in connection with your use of the Included Products and Services from AWS China (Ningxia) region.
-This SLA does not authorize you to receive any Service Commitment or Service Credits from any other AWS regions.
+The Service Commitment and Service Credits provided to you under this SLA will be provided to you only in connection with your use of Lambda from Amazon Web Services China (Ningxia) region.
+This SLA does not authorize you to receive any Service Commitment or Service Credits from any other Amazon Web Services regions.

 |Monthly Uptime Percentage||Service Credit Percentage|

 We will apply any Service Credits only against future Lambda payments otherwise due from you.
+At our discretion, we may issue the Service Credits to the bank card you used to pay for the billing cycle in which the unavailability occurred.
 Service Credits will not entitle you to any refund or other payment from us.
 Service Credits will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one Renminbi (¥1 Renminbi).
 Service Credits may not be transferred or applied to any other account.
 Unless otherwise provided in the Agreement, your sole and exclusive remedy for any unavailability or non-performance or other failure by us to provide Lambda is the receipt of Service Credits (if eligible) in accordance with the terms of this SLA.

 Credit Request and Payment Procedures

-To receive Service Credits, you will need to submit a claim by opening a case in the AWS Support Center.
+To receive Service Credits, you will need to submit a claim by opening a case in the Amazon Web Services Support Center.
 To be eligible, the credit request must be received by us by the end of the second billing cycle after which the incident occurred and must include:

 i. the words “SLA Credit Request” in the subject line;

-ii. the billing cycle with respect to which you are claiming Service Credits, together with the Monthly Uptime Percentage for the billing cycle and the specific dates, times, and Availabilities for each 5-minute interval with less than 100% Availability throughout the billing cycle;
+ii. the billing cycle and Amazon Web Services region(s) with respect to which you are claiming Service Credits, together with the Monthly Uptime Percentage for that Amazon Web Services region for the billing cycle and the specific dates, times, and Availabilities for each 5-minute interval with less than 100% Availability in that Amazon Web Services region throughout the billing cycle;

 iii. your Request logs that document the errors for your claimed outage (any confidential or sensitive information in these logs should be removed or replaced with asterisks).